BReissman/share-dinner/README.md

 ## Progress
 Develop a calculator  to accomplish this...
-1. Excel: COMPLETE, see repository
+1. Excel: SUBTOTAL DONE.
+Functions to include taxes not in development at this time.
+(2019/06/20)
-2. R: In progress, would like help
+2. R: IN PROGRESS, would like help
 3. Shiny, so the calculator can function as a standalone app